Pakistani-Style Turnip Recipe

-Sheljum ki bugia (boogeea), or “turnips in rounds,” is a Pakistani dish that you either love or hate.
-Basically you have to love turnips to love it.
+Sheljum ki bugia (boogeea), or turnips in rounds, is a Pakistani dish that you either love or hate.
+Basically, you have to love turnips to love it.
 If you love turnips and spices, then you’re set.
-Another home-style meal that you will not see on a restaurant menu and satisfies that spot that only home-style food can.
-This dish can be cooked with the turnip greens as well as the turnip itself, so if you grow them yourself, or can buy them with the greens still attached then that is best.
+This is another home-style meal that you will not see on a restaurant menu and satisfies that spot that only home-style food can.
+This dish can be cooked with the turnip greens as well as the turnip itself, so if you grow them yourself, or can buy them with the greens still attached, then that is best.

 A quick note on Pakistani cooking:

-There aren’t dishes that are called curries in Pakistan, not really.
+There aren’t dishes that are called curries in Pakistan.
 The closest is a kadhi, which is a spicy yoghurt-based dish with pakoras in it.
-Most dishes are called salins and that ranges from soupy “curry” like dishes to dry dishes, like the sheljum ki bugia recipe below.
+Most dishes are called salins and they range from soupy curry-like dishes to dry dishes, like the sheljum ki bugia recipe below.
 I don’t know why it is so, but it is.
 Oh, and if you’re in India, don’t think of asking for a salin, because there’s no such thing, even if the dish is exactly the same.
-Back in Australia I knew a couple, she was Pakistani, he was Indian and it was a long-running “argument” about salin vs curry… anyway, I digress.
+Back in Australia, I knew a couple, she was Pakistani, he was Indian, and it was a long-running argument about salin versus curry…anyway, I digress.
 So turnips…I like ‘em… do you?

 - 4 to 5 turnips, with green tops if possible, washed and peeled